 Start by carefully opening the box and unpacking your self-assembly unit.
 If you use scissors or a large knife to open the box, watch you don’t scratch or mark any of the pieces inside (these things are usually tightly packed with very little leeway).

-Lay the cardboard packaging on the floor as it makes an ideal work surface, especially if the room has hard flooring, such as laminate or floorboards.
+Lay the cardboard packaging on the floor as it makes an ideal work surface, especially if the room has hard flooring, such as laminate (here’s a useful guide on how to lay laminate flooring) or floorboards.
 If you don’t want to use the packaging, use a bedsheet or another soft surface instead.
 Either way, you need something to protect your new furniture (even if you’re working on a carpeted floor).

 You will usually have an assembly drawing and parts list with the unit.
 Spend a few minutes checking all the parts and fixings are present and correct.
 There is nothing worse than discovering a screw or two missing half-way through the process.
 The package should also contain some of the tools needed to put it together, such as an Allen key or star key (once done, put the tools in a safe place).